Gewandhaus: The first Gewandhaus (Altes Gewandhaus)

-The Altes Gewandhaus was used for concerts until 1884, sporadically between then until 1886.
+The Altes Gewandhaus was used for concerts until 1886.
 Despite several expansions, it eventually became too small to accommodate the burgeoning number of concertgoers from Germany's newly emergent middle class.
-Thus between 1893 and 1896 it was repurposed, partially demolished, and refitted to form an annexe of the Städtisches Kaufhaus.
+Between 1893 and 1896 it was repurposed, partially demolished, and refitted to form an annexe of the Städtisches Kaufhaus.

 The second Gewandhaus

 The second Gewandhaus was designed by Martin Gropius.
-It opened on 11 December 1884, and had a main concert hall and a chamber music hall.
-During this era the Gewandhaus was directed by some of the most renowned conductors of the day, such as Arthur Nikisch, Wilhelm Furtwängler and Bruno Walter.
+It was in the new neighbourhood Musikviertel and opened on 11 December 1884.
+It had a main concert hall and a chamber music hall.
+During this era the Gewandhaus was directed by conductors such as Arthur Nikisch, Wilhelm Furtwängler and Bruno Walter.

-It was severely damaged in the firebombing of Leipzig in World War II during two separate raids on 4 December 1943 and 20 February 1944.
+It was severely damaged in the firebombing of Leipzig in World War II during raids on 4 December 1943 and 20 February 1944.
 Despite initial plans for rebuilding, the East German government deemed the ruins too structurally unsound, and they were demolished on 29 March 1968.
-The site was used as a carpark for several decades, until the Humanities faculty of Leipzig University was opened on the grounds in 2002.
+The site was used as a car park for decades until the Humanities faculty of Leipzig University opened on the grounds in 2002.